What Is Wait & Weight Killing Method?

 The Wait and Weight is sometimes referred to as the Engineer’s Method or the One Circulation Method.
 It does, at least in theory, kill the well in one circulation.

-Once the well is Shut In and pressures stabilized, the Shut In Drill Pipe pressure is used to calculate the kill mud weight.
+Once the well is Shut In (hard shut-in well procedure – Soft shut-in procedure) and pressures stabilized, the Shut-In Drill Pipe pressure is used to calculate the kill mud weight.
 When ready, Kill mud is pumped down the Drill Pipe.
 At commencement, enough Drill Pipe pressure must be held to circulate the mud, plus a reserve equivalent to the original Shut In Drill Pipe pressure.
-This total steadily decreases as the mud goes down to the bit, until with Kill mud at the Drilling Bit , the required pressure is simply that needed to pump Kill mud around the well.
+This total steadily decreases as the mud goes down to the drilling bit, until with Kill mud at the Drilling Bit, the required pressure is simply that needed to pump Kill mud around the well.

 - Lowest wellbore pressures, and lowest surface pressures – this means less equipment stress.

-- Considerable waiting time (while weighting up) - gas migration.
+- Considerable waiting time (while weighting up) – gas kick migration.

 - If large increases in mud weight required, this is difficult to do uniformly in one stage.